GlenKPeterson/Paguro/README.md

 UncleJim ("**Un**modifiable **Coll**ections for **J**ava&trade; **Imm**utability") brings the following to Java:

 #Usage Examples
-Creation of a vector, and an immutable transformation of that data.
+Create a vector (list) and perform an immutable transformation on it:
 ```java
 vec(4, 5)                        //          4, 5
         .precat(vec(1, 2, 3))    // 1, 2, 3, 4, 5